ASAMedia/GraphmakerTool/README.md

 <h4>Add node</h4>
 <div>
   <img src="/images/addwindow.PNG" alt="Screenshot" title="Screenshot-2" width="50%" style="margin:5px"/>
-  By clicking the add button on the mainwindow a popup window opens.<br> Through the given input fields a customized node can be added.<br>
+  <div>By clicking the add button on the mainwindow a popup window opens.<br>
+  Through the given input fields a customized node can be added.<br>
   <h5>Note:</h5> The following input layout has to be used, else errors could occur!<br>
   <ul>